ssmool/PYOCRTRICKZ/README.md

 For import on other's files:

-from pyocr import GetOCR, GetOCRText
+from py_ocr import GetOCR, GetOCRText

 GetOCR - Read and return full information about the text on the image file GETOCRText - Trim the only strings by the GetOCR returned text